rtablada/guides/source/localizable/getting-started/quick-start.md

-This guide will teach you how to build a simple app using Ember from scratch.
+Let's get started building our first Ember app from scratch.

-We'll cover these steps:
+We'll move through a few small steps:

 1. Installing Ember.
 2. Creating a new application.